mohamed-hisham1/mohamed-hisham1/README.md

 ## 📚 Continuous Learning

 **Currently expanding my skills in:**
--*Deep Learning architectures and neural networks* -*Large Language Models (LLMs) and their applications* -*Generative AI and prompt engineering*
+- *Deep Learning architectures and neural networks*
+- *Large Language Models (LLMs) and their applications*
+- *Generative AI and prompt engineering*

 ---